Pandemic year pushes soft skills to the top of the bestseller book lists to bring in a successful 2021

 Disruptive mindset, critical thinking and psychological safety.

-In this tumultuous year, we've handpicked the best business reads for 2020/21 to teach you how to grow your people and meet your challenges head-on.
+In this tumultuous year, we've handpicked the best business reads for 2020/21 for growing your people and meeting your challenges head-on.

 Here's a quick-scan list of our Top 10 Business Books: